 Once you determine how much equity you have in your home, now you need to decide what type of loan to get to borrow it.
-The most common choices are the home equity line of credit (HELOC) and the home equity loan?
+The most common choices are home equity lines of credit and the home-equity loan?
 Which is better?
 It depends upon your needs.
 Let’s take a close look at both.

 A home equity loan may be referred to as a second mortgage.
 It works the same as your first mortgage.
 That means that it is issued for a certain borrowed amount with payments that are fixed each month.
 There are many pros and cons of a home equity loan

-Home equity loan rates are typically slightly higher than competitive first mortgage rates.
-However bad credit home equity loans will carry a much higher interest rate.
+Home equity loan and HELOC rates are typically slightly higher than competitive first mortgage rates.
+However low-credit home equity loans will carry a much higher interest rate.

-On the other hand, a HELOC provides you with a line of credit like a credit card; the only difference is the line of credit is provided by the equity in your home.
+On the other hand, a home equity line provides you with a line of credit like a credit card; the only difference is the line of credit is provided by the equity in your home.
 You may borrow up to that amount and no higher in a certain period of time – typically five or ten years.
-For tax purposes a HELOC loan is considered a 2nd mortgage as well.
+For tax purposes a HELOC is considered a 2nd mortgage as well.

 The Benefits of Using Home Equity